gdenfield/geometry_task/geometry_v2/README.md

 - Right, 2
 - Down, 3
 - Left, 4

+## Rewards
+I've found it easiest to vary the number of reward pulses instead of varying the solenoid opening time.
+Three variables describe the reward contingencies:
+- little_drops: number of pulses to use for low reward conditions.
+This can be set to zero to create an unrewarded condtion.
+- big_drops: number of pulses to use for large reward conditions.
+- training_drops: number of pulses to use at end of select scenes to keep animals engaged in early parts of training.
+To turn on these rewards, change the values in the _training_rewards_ variable from 0's to 1's.

 ## Error Codes
 Changed error codes in this version to reflect absolute error directions, as opposed to directions relative to the correct choice (as in v1).